yukonblue/chewbaaka/README.md

 [![Watch the video](https://img.youtube.com/vi/p5r1NxE2kLU/hqdefault.jpg)](https://youtu.be/p5r1NxE2kLU)

+[Here](https://youtu.be/p5r1NxE2kLU)'s CCF's official video tour of the Cheetah Museum.

 ## Contributions

-Anybody interested in this project is encouraged to contribute in any way possible.
+Anybody interested in this project is encouraged to contribute in any ways possible.
-Currently contributions are mostly needed in these aspects:
+Currently contributions are mostly needed in these areas:

 ### Core site functionality and performance improvements